Anatoly Lunacharsky: Music

 Lunacharsky was the first Bolshevik to recognise the value of the composer Sergei Prokofiev, whom he met in April 1918, after the premiere of his Classical Symphony.
 In 1926, he wrote "the freshness and rich imagination characteristic of Prokofiev attest to his exceptional talent".
 He arranged a passport that allowed Prokofiev to leave Russia, then in July 1925 he persuaded the Central Committee of the Communist Party of the Soviet Union to invite Prokofiev, Igor Stravinsky, and the pianist Alexander Borovsky to return to Russia.
 Stravinsky and Borovsky rejected the offer, but Prokofiev was given permission to come and go freely while Lunacharsky was in office.
 In February 1927, he sat with Prokofiev during the first Russian performance of The Love for Three Oranges, which he compared to "a glass of champagne, all sparkling and frothy".

-In 1929, Lunacharsky supported a change in the Russian alphabet from Cyrillic to Latin.
+In 1929, Lunacharsky supported a change in the Russian alphabet, latinizing it from Cyrillic to Latin.